 Snacks are important

-If you haven’t eaten since lunchtime, a trip to the gym at 6pm is the last thing you are going to feel like doing.
-A snack at around 4pm combining protein and complex carbs will provide you with a source of slow-released energy, and give you the push you need to get onto that treadmill!
+If you haven’t eaten since lunchtime, a trip to the gym or a run at 6pm is the last thing you are going to feel like doing.
+A snack at around 4pm combining protein and complex carbs will provide you with a source of slow-released energy, and give you the push you need.

 Small and regular meals